thomasfredericks/UnityOSC/README.md

 # UnityOSC
 Open Sound Control (OSC) for Unity 3D.

+This Github is an actual Unity project.
+Open the folder in Unity.

-The script is named : OSC.cs
+The OSC script is named : OSC.cs

-The actual file can be found in UnityOSC-Project\Assets\Scripts
+Its actual file can be found in "Assets\OSC"

+Examples for Cycling '74 Max and TouchDesigner are included.

-See the included 'Documentation' and 'Examples' for usage.
+The included 'Documentation' is outdated and needs to be updated.